XERC-FM

 XERC-FM (97.7 MHz) is a radio station in Mexico City.
 XERC-FM is owned by MVS Radio and is the national flagship for its La Mejor Regional Mexican format.

 XERC-FM broadcasts in HD.
-The transmitter is located atop a tower in La Mesa/Villa Alpina site at the outskirts west of Mexico City, sharing site with Grupo Radio Centro.
+The transmitter is located atop a tower in the La Mesa/Villa Alpina site at the outskirts west of Mexico City, sharing the site with Grupo Radio Centro.

 Though approved to begin broadcasting in 1963, the station was not on the air until 1974.
 Founded by Grupo Radio Centro, the station had primarily contemporary hit formats in English and Spanish in its history until 2018, when it switched to a news format as part of a major shuffle of Radio Centro's programming.
 In 2020, Radio Centro sold XERC-FM to MVS Radio, giving the latter company three FM stations in the capital and allowing it to bring La Mejor on FM to the market.

 History

 Radio Hits and Stereo 97.7

 XERC-FM signed on in 1974, more than a decade after receiving its concession on July 26, 1963, alongside the two other FM stations built by Radio Centro, and was known as "Radio Hits", airing current music in English.
 The original concession was held by Radio Popular de México, S.A. but was sold to Radio Central de la Provincia in 1975.
 In August 1988, it changed its format and name to "Stereo 97 7" and now featured mostly Spanish-language pop, becoming a more general CHR station with music both in Spanish and English during the following years.
 The station's primary innovation in terms of format was the "three-by-three" (de tres por tres) song arrangement, in a time when usually only a song was aired before and after a commercial break.
 This arrangement was rapidly copied by other stations and even expanded (for example, airing blocks of five or six consecutive songs), and is practically commonplace in all musical stations nowadays.
 From 1989 until 1993, it was Mexico City's most popular radio station, being surpassed by the grupera "Sonido Z" (now "La Z") at XEQR-FM.

 By the late 2000s, the station's name was simplified to just "97 7", which had been used as a nickname since its launch.